 If you have any questions related to this grant opportunity, please contact John Fabiano at firstname.lastname@example.org.

 FFY 2022 Municipal Road Safety (MRS) Grant Program

 The Office of Grants and Research (OGR) announces the availability of approximately $5,000,000 in National Highway Traffic Safety Administration (NHTSA) grant funding in Federal Fiscal Year 2022 to municipal police departments within the Commonwealth of Massachusetts.
 This grant is being made available to help reduce roadway crashes, injuries, fatalities, and their associated economic losses in Massachusetts.

 FFY2022 MRS Activity Report – Ped/Bike & Non-Enforcement

 Use this report for: Pedestrian/Bike Enforcement, Safety Items, and Non-Enforcement Activities

 Open to all Massachusetts municipal local police departments.

-The MRS grant will provide funds on a competitive basis to eligible local police departments for up to three elements of road safety – enforcement, equipment, and non-enforcement traffic safety activities.
+The MRS grant will provide funds on a competitive basis to eligible local police departments for up to five elements of road safety – Traffic Enforcement, Traffic Equipment, Pedestrian & Bicyclist (P&B) Safety Enforcement, P&B Safety Items and Non-Enforcement Safety Activities.
 Refer to the AGF for complete details.

 For questions pertaining to the grant program, please send an email to email@example.com.